-Augustine here comments on the meaning of each of the petitions of the Our Father.
+Augustine, in his letter to Proba, explains the meaning of each of the petitions of the Our Father.
 If we do not use the exact words of the Lord’s Prayer when we pray, all that we do say ought to be inspired by its spirit.

 We need to use words so that we may remind ourselves to consider carefully what we are asking, not so that we may think we can instruct the Lord or prevail on him.

 Our Father – your name, kingdom & will